ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 10.1.7 Introspection Configurations

 The `introspection` field is used to enable or disable the GraphQL introspection query support.
 If the introspection query support is disabled, the GraphQL service won't allow the execution of the `__schema` and the `__type` introspection queries.
 However, the `__typename` introspection will work even if the introspection query support is disabled.
 By default, introspection is enabled for Ballerina GraphQL services.

+#### 10.1.8 Constraint Configurations

+The `validation` field is used to enable or disable the validation of constraints defined on GraphQL input types.
+If constraint validation support is enabled, the GraphQL service verifies all constraints set on the GraphQL inputs when executing the resolver.
+If there are any constraint validation errors, they will be added to the GraphQL response.
+By default, constraint validation is enabled for Ballerina GraphQL services.

 ###### Example: Disable Introspection Query Support